 TGbe editor: Please change paragraphs below as follows [#MAC Fix 14]:

 The ability of a non-AP MLD to perform STR on a pair of setup links may change after multi-link setup.
-The non-AP MLD may use TBD signaling on any enabled link to inform the AP MLD about the ability change to perform STR.
+The non-AP MLD may use a Management frame on any enabled link to inform the AP MLD about the ability change to perform STR.

-The limitation of updating frequency of the ability to perform STR as well as the switching delay is TBD.
+NOTE: This ability might change due to an AP switching BSS operating channels of one or more of the setup links with the non-AP MLD.

+[#MAC Fix 14]

 DISCUSSION FOR MAC-FIX 15: Backup Plan for TBDs in 774r3

 Proposed changes are inherited (in principle) from 774r3 but limited only in fixing the TBDs.